FanDuel-Colts DFS Deal – Sports Betting Next?

 Both FanDuel and DraftKings have used the power of their brand recognition amongst fantasy sports fans to position themselves as top choice sportsbooks in states that have legalized sports betting since the repeal of PASPA.

-DraftKings have had a headstart in Indiana, launching their app on Oct.3, along with Rush Street Interactive’s BetRivers app, but FanDuel’s mobile offering is expected to be up and running by mid-October and the battle for top spot will then be well and truly on in a state that saw $35.5 million in wagers made during September – and that was retail only.
+DraftKings has had a headstart in Indiana, launching their app on Oct.3, along with Rush Street Interactive’s BetRivers app, but FanDuel’s mobile offering is expected to be up and running by mid-October and the battle for top spot will then be well and truly on in a state that saw $35.5 million in wagers made during September – and that was retail only.

 That battle has been raging for over a year now in New Jersey, where DraftKings app was the first to market in the fall of 2018 and enjoyed an early lead over their main rival in terms of revenue.